kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 -->

-The proposed design involves extending CSI with the `VolumeSnapshotDelta` and `DriverDiscovery` custom resources.
+The proposed design involves extending CSI with the `VolumeSnapshotDelta` and `VolumeSnapshotDeltaServiceConfiguration` custom resources.
 Storage providers can opt in to support this feature by implementing the `LIST_BLOCK_SNAPSHOT_DELTAS` capability in their CSI drivers.

 The `VolumeSnapshotDelta` resource is a namespace-scoped resource.
 It must be created in the same namespace as the base and target CSI `VolumeSnapshot`s.
-On the other hand, the `DriverDiscovery` resource will be implemented as a cluster-scoped resource.
+On the other hand, the `VolumeSnapshotDeltaServiceConfiguration` resource will be implemented as a cluster-scoped resource.

-### CBT Datapath Worklow
+### CBT Request/Response Flow

 The CSI CBT is made up of three components:

 * An aggregated API server to serve CBT requests, initiated by the creation of `VolumeSnapshotDelta` resources
-* A CRD controller that watches and reconciles `DriverDiscovery` resources
+* A CRD controller that watches and reconciles `VolumeSnapshotDeltaServiceConfiguration` resources
-* A [CSI CBT sidecar][9] that makes a CSI driver discoverable by the aggregated API server
+* A [CSI CBT sidecar][9] that accepts and converts CBT requests from the CBT aggregated API server into CSI RPC calls

 ![CBT Step 1](./img/cbt-step-01.png)